rsnemmen/Fermi-LAT-tutorial/README.md

 - [ ] GRB tutorial
 - [ ] reproducing the tentative dark matter line from the Galactic Center
+- [ ] upload data files required for activity on figshare

 # Contact